indrajith69/office365-activation/README.md

 # Microsoft Office365 Free Activation

-This is a program i created to make the activation of Office365 much more easier and less complicated.
+This is a program i created to make the activation of Office365 much more easier.
 All you have to do is run the **activate-office.exe** file to activate the installed Office365 with a valid product key.

 ## Installing Office365